 - Toxic shock syndrome.

-Conversely, a number of diseases that affect humans are caused by disease-causing bacteria called pathogenic bacteria, and they do so by producing poisonous substances called endotoxins and exotoxins .
+Conversely, several diseases that affect humans are caused by disease-causing bacteria called pathogenic bacteria, and they do so by producing poisonous substances called endotoxins and exotoxins.

-These substances are responsible for the symptoms that occur with diseases related to bacteria.
+These substances are responsible for the symptoms of diseases related to bacteria.
 Symptoms can vary from mild to severe, and some can be fatal.

 Necrotizing fasciitis (carnivorous disease)

-Necrotizing fasciitis is a serious infection most commonly caused by Streptococcus pyogene s bacteria .
+Necrotizing fasciitis is a severe infection most commonly caused by Streptococcus pyogenic s bacteria.
 S. pyogenes is a cocci bacteria that typically colonizes the skin and throat areas of the body.

 S. pyogenes are bacteria that eat meat, producing toxins that destroy body cells, specifically red blood cells and white blood cells.
 This results in the death of infected tissue or necrotizing fasciitis.

-Other types of bacteria that can also cause necrotizing fasciitis include Escherichia coli, Staphylococcus aureus, Klebsiella and Clostridium.
+Other bacteria that can also cause necrotizing fasciitis include Escherichia coli, Staphylococcus aureus, Klebsiella, and Clostridium.

-People develop this type of infection most commonly by the entry of bacteria into the body through a cut or other open wound in the skin.
-Necrotizing fasciitis is not usually transmitted from person to person and the occurrences are random.
+People develop this type of infection most commonly by entering bacteria into the body through a cut or other open wound in the skin.
+Necrotizing fasciitis is not usually transmitted from person to person, and the occurrences are random.
 Healthy people with an immune system that functions properly and who practice good hygiene of wound care have a low risk of developing the disease.

 MRSA is usually transmitted through physical contact and must pass through the skin, through a cut, for example, to cause an infection.
 MRSA is most commonly acquired as a result of hospital stays.
 These bacteria can adhere to several types of instruments, including medical equipment.

 Bacterial meningitis is an inflammation of the protective covering of the brain and spinal cord, known as meninges.
-This is a serious infection that can cause brain damage and even death.
+This is a severe infection that can cause brain damage and even death.

 A severe headache is the most common symptom of meningitis.
-Other symptoms include stiff neck and high fever.
+Other symptoms include a stiff neck and a high fever.
 Meningitis is treated with antibiotics.
-It is very important that antibiotics begin as soon as possible after infection to help reduce the risk of death.
+Antibiotics must begin as soon as possible after infection to help reduce the risk of death.

-A meningococcal vaccine can help prevent it for those who are at higher risk of developing this disease.
+A meningococcal vaccine can help prevent it for those at higher risk of developing this disease.

-Bacteria, viruses, fungi and parasites can cause meningitis.
-Bacterial meningitis can be caused by several bacteria.
-The specific bacteria that cause bacterial meningitis vary according to the age of the infected person.
+Bacteria, viruses, fungi, and parasites can cause meningitis.
+Several bacteria can cause bacterial meningitis.
+The specific bacteria that cause bacterial meningitis vary according to the infected person’s age.

 For adults and adolescents, Neisseria meningitidis and Streptococcus pneumoniae are the most common causes of the disease.
 In newborns, the most common causes of bacterial meningitis are Group B Streptococcus, Escherichia coli, and Listeria monocytogenes.